jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 (5) The amount of weekly compensation payable to the claimant must be adjusted in the manner provided in section 115.
 (6) In this clause, earner includes a person who has purchased weekly compensation under section 223.

-**Employee claimant**
+**Employee in permanent employment**

 ### 33 Weekly earnings if earner had earnings as employee immediately before incapacity commenced: application of clause 34
 (1) Clause 34 applies to a claimant who—
-  (a) was an earner immediately before his or her incapacity commenced; and (b) had earnings as an employee at that time.
+  (a) was an earner immediately before his or her incapacity commenced; and (b) was in permanent employment at that time; and (c) had earnings as an employee from that permanent employment at that time.
-(2) If the claimant had employment with more than 1 employer at that time, the weekly earnings of the claimant, in respect of each employer he or she had at that time, are as calculated separately under clause 34 and aggregated under clause 41.
+(2) If the claimant had permanent employment with more than 1 employer at that time, the weekly earnings of the claimant, in respect of each employer he or she had at that time, are as calculated separately under clause 34 and aggregated under clause 41.
+(3) For the purposes of this clause and clause 34, the claimant is regarded as having been in permanent employment if, in the opinion of the Corporation, he or she would have continued to receive earnings from that employment for a continuous period of more than 12 months after the date on which his or her incapacity commenced, if he or she had not suffered the personal injury.
+(4) Subclause (5) applies if—
+  (a) the claimant was in permanent employment (that was full-time employment) as an employee immediately before his or her incapacity commenced; and
+  (b) before the employment, the claimant was employed by the same employer for less than 30 hours per week.
+(5) The weekly earnings of the claimant is the greater of— (a) the claimant's weekly earnings calculated in accordance with clause 34:
+  (b) the claimant's weekly earnings calculated in accordance with clause 36, as if the claimant were not in permanent employment immediately before his or her incapacity commenced.

-### 34 Weekly earnings if earner had earnings as an employee immediately before incapacity commenced: calculations
+### 34 Weekly earnings if earner had earnings as an employee in permanent employment immediately before incapacity commenced: calculations
 (1) This subclause applies to each of the 4 weeks after the first week of incapacity.
 The claimant's weekly earnings for each of the 4 weeks are calculated using the following formula:where—
-  (a) is the claimant's earnings as an employee (from the claimant’s employment immediately before the claimant’s incapacity commenced) in the 4 weeks immediately before his or her incapacity commenced
+  (a) is the claimant's earnings as an employee (from that permanent employment) in the 4 weeks immediately before his or her incapacity commenced
   (b) is the number of full or part weeks during which the claimant earned those earnings as an employee in those 4 weeks.
 (2) This subclause applies to any weekly period of incapacity after the 4 weeks described in subclause (1).
 The claimant's weekly earnings for any such weekly period are calculated using the following formula:where—
-  (a) is the claimant's earnings as an employee (from the claimant’s employment immediately before the claimant’s incapacity commenced) in the 52 weeks immediately before his or her incapacity commenced
+  (a) is the claimant's earnings as an employee (from employment with that employer) in the 52 weeks immediately before his or her incapacity commenced
   (b) is the number of full or part weeks during which the claimant earned those earnings as an employee.
 (3) For the purposes of this clause the following must be disregarded in calculating weekly earnings:
   (a) any period during which the claimant was entitled to weekly compensation; and